oasis-open/tab-documentation/meeting-minutes-best-practices.md

 3. Recommendations for Meeting Minutes

-...* Use the word “Minutes” in the subject line
+   * Use the word “Minutes” in the subject line

-...* Put your minutes in the text of your email
+   * Put your minutes in the text of your email

-...* List changes of TC status in the minutes
+   * List changes of TC status in the minutes

-...* Draft minutes as soon after the meeting as possible
+   * Draft minutes as soon after the meeting as possible

-...* You don’t have to capture every detail in the minutes
+   * You don’t have to capture every detail in the minutes

-...* Include all decisions taken in your minutes
+   * Include all decisions taken in your minutes

-...* Minutes are draft until approved
+   * Minutes are draft until approved

-Appendix A. Meeting Minutes Template

 # <span style="color:#3B006F">1.
 Goals of Minutes